Skip to main content

 Reading the Reported posts table

-Reported by.
-The person who flagged the post.
+• Flagged by [name].
+The person who reported the post.

 Resolving a user report